mcgill-csus/Constitution/Constitution.md

 ## 26. Electoral Officer

 1. The Chief Returning Officer (CRO) shall be responsible for all aspects of the administration of CSUS elections and referenda according to the Electoral bylaws of the CSUS.
-2. The CRO may not be a candidate in any Society election; if she or he wishes to be a candidate for any elected Society position, the CRO shall resign from the position of CRO.
+2. The CRO may not be a candidate in any Society election; if they wishe to be a candidate for any elected Society position, the CRO shall resign from the position of CRO.
 The Executive Council shall then elect a new CRO subject to Article 29.
 3. The CRO may be removed from office for dereliction of duties as specified in Article 27.

 ## 27. Referenda